ReproNim/SumarizeFmriprep/README.md

 	* global_signal - the average signal within the brain mask.

-* **Count of motion outliers** - Scans occuring at times of particularly high motion are flagged by the motion\_outlierXX column.
+* **Count of motion outliers** - Scans occurring at times of particularly high motion are flagged by the motion\_outlierXX column.
 For summary, we want the count of 'motion_outliers' (or equally, the largest XX).

 ### The Summariser Tool
 Given a pointer to a nibabies result directory, find each functional run, and create a table that aggregates the following content: